It’s official - Donegal had the worst weather in the country in July

 There wasn't much washing dried on lines in Donegal during July.
 PHOTO: Siobhán McNamara

-It will come as no surprise to people in Donegal that weather stations in the county recorded the highest rainfall, strongest wind and lowest temperature nationally in July.
+It will come as no surprise to people in Inishowen that weather stations in Donegal recorded the highest rainfall, strongest wind and lowest temperature nationally in July.

 Met Eireann has released its monthly weather overview.
 And while much of the country enjoyed the benefits of the Azores high, it didn’t have much impact here in the north west.